PART 15: WITH KALEIDOSCOPE EYES

 “No,” Clarke responded, quite taken aback.

 “Good.
 Count yourself lucky,” Julie stated sharply.
-With that, she strode out of the sitting room, not even pausing as she concluded, “Jeeves can show you out.”
+With that, she strode out of the sitting room, not even looking back as she concluded, “Jeeves can show you out.”

 Less than a minute later, Julie sat up.
 Quickly wiping her cheeks dry, she began shuffling back through some of the papers that had been holding her attention less than an hour ago.